-As of September 30, 2006, we had cash and highly-liquid investments valued at \$755,384 and working capital of \$209,180.
-In October 2006, we received aggregate net proceeds of approximately \$2,050,000 from a private placement of our equity securities.
-Using our available reserves as of September 30, 2006 and the net proceeds from the private equity financing, we believe that we can operate according to our current business plan for the next nine months.
+As of September 30, 2007, we had cash and highly-liquid investments valued at \$1,641,003 and working capital of \$951,575.
+Using our available reserves as of September 30, 2007 and the \$5,500,000 gross proceeds from the issuance of the convertible debentures and warrants subsequent to September 30, 2007, we believe that we can operate according to our current business plan for the next 13 months.
+However, with the potential additional gross proceeds of \$3,000,000 from the issuance of additional convertible debentures and warrants, we believe that we can operate according to our current business plan for the next 21 months.
 To date, we have generated minimal revenues and anticipate that our operating costs will exceed any revenues generated over the next several years.
 Therefore, we will be required to raise additional capital in the future in order to operate according to our current business plan, and this funding may not be available on favorable terms, if at all.
 If we are unable to raise additional funds, we will need to do one or more of the following:

-- · delay, scale back or eliminate some or all of our research and development programs; - · license third parties to develop and commercialize our technology that we would otherwise seek to develop and commercialize ourselves; - seek strategic alliances or business combinations, or attempt to sell our company; or - · cease operations.
+- · delay, scale back or eliminate some or all of our research and development programs; - · license third parties to develop and commercialize our technology that we would otherwise seek to develop and commercialize ourselves; - · seek strategic alliances or business combinations, or attempt to sell our company; or - · cease operations.

 In addition, in connection with any funding, if we need to issue more equity securities than our certificate of incorporation currently authorizes, or more than 20% of the shares of our common stock outstanding, we may need stockholder approval.
 If stockholder approval is not obtained or if adequate funds are not available, we may be required to curtail operations significantly or to obtain funds through arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates, products or potential markets.
 Investors may experience dilution in their investment from future offerings of our common stock.
 For example, if we raise additional capital by issuing equity securities, such an issuance would reduce the percentage ownership of existing stockholders.
-In addition, assuming the exercise of all options and warrants outstanding, as of September 30, 2006, we had 6,226,021 shares of common stock authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval.
-In connection with our private placement of equity securities, in October 2006, we issued an aggregate of an additional 1,986,306 shares of common stock and warrants to purchase 1,132,194 shares of common stock.
-Therefore, assuming the exercise of all options and warrants granted as of October 31, 2006, we had 3,107,521 shares of common stock authorized but unissued, which may be issued from time to time by our board of directors without stockholder approval.
+In addition, assuming the exercise of all options and warrants outstanding and the conversion of the debentures into common stock, as of December 31, 2007, we had 8,428,999 shares of common stock authorized but unissued and unreserved, which may be issued from time to time by our board of directors without stockholder approval.
+The total number of shares that may be issued under the financing is subject to certain caps as more fully described in our Form 10-Q dated September 30, 2007.
 Furthermore, we may need to issue securities that have rights, preferences and privileges senior to our common stock.
 Failure to obtain financing on acceptable terms would have a material adverse effect on our liquidity.